pesutoaka/three-cad-orientation-fix/README.md

-# three-cad-orientation-fix
-How to fix CADs wrong orientation in THREE.js
+# How to fix CADs wrong orientation in THREE.js